Richard Feynman: Pedagogy

+Case before the Equal Employment Opportunity Commission

-In 1977, Feynman supported his colleague Jenijoy La Belle, who had been hired as Caltech's first female professor in 1969, and filed suit with the Equal Employment Opportunity Commission after she was refused tenure in 1974.
+In 1977, Feynman supported his English literature colleague Jenijoy La Belle, who had been hired as Caltech's first female professor in 1969, and filed suit with the Equal Employment Opportunity Commission after she was refused tenure in 1974.
 The EEOC ruled against Caltech in 1977, adding that La Belle had been paid less than male colleagues.
 La Belle finally received tenure in 1979.
 Many of Feynman's colleagues were surprised that he took her side, but he had gotten to know La Belle and liked and admired her.

 Surely You're Joking, Mr. Feynman!

 In the 1960s, Feynman began thinking of writing an autobiography, and he began granting interviews to historians.
 In the 1980s, working with Ralph Leighton (Robert Leighton's son), he recorded chapters on audio tape that Ralph transcribed.
 The book was published in 1985 as Surely You're Joking, Mr. Feynman! and became a best-seller.

 Gell-Mann was upset by Feynman's account in the book of the weak interaction work, and threatened to sue, resulting in a correction being inserted in later editions.
 This incident was just the latest provocation in decades of bad feeling between the two scientists.
 Gell-Mann often expressed frustration at the attention Feynman received; he remarked: "[Feynman] was a great scientist, but he spent a great deal of his effort generating anecdotes about himself."

 Feynman has been criticized for a chapter in the book entitled "You Just Ask Them?", where he describes how he learned to seduce women at a bar he went to in the summer of 1946.
 A mentor taught him to ask a woman if she would sleep with him before buying her anything.
 He describes seeing women at the bar as "bitches" in his thoughts, and tells a story of how he told a woman named Ann that she was "worse than a whore" after Ann persuaded him to buy her sandwiches by telling him he could eat them at her place, but then, after he bought them, saying they actually could not eat together because another man was coming over.
 Later on that same evening, Ann returned to the bar to take Feynman to her place.
-Feynman states at the end of the chapter that this behaviour was not typical of him: "So it worked even with an ordinary girl!
+Feynman states at the end of the chapter that this behavior was not typical of him: "So it worked even with an ordinary girl!
 But no matter how effective the lesson was, I never really used it after that.
 I didn't enjoy doing it that way.
 But it was interesting to know that things worked much differently from how I was brought up."